rule

 Text 29

-By and by realized the ladies slight differences in appearance and came they delighted and surprised near Him there together with [Rati,] that jewel among women.
+By and by realized the ladies slight differences in appearance and approached they delighted and surprised Him and [Rati,] that jewel among women.
+(Vedabase)

 Text 30

-The breasts of the sweet-voiced and dark-eyed Rukminî, remembering her lost son, there then flowed of affection.
+The breasts of the sweet-voiced and dark-eyed Rukminī, remembering her lost son, then flowed of affection.
+(Vedabase)

 Text 31

-[She thought:] 'Who indeed would this gem among men be, whose son is He and what lotuseyed woman has carried Him in her womb, and even more, who is this woman won by Him?
+[She thought:] 'Who would this gem among men be, whose son is He and what lotus-eyed woman has carried Him in her womb, and even more, who is this woman won by Him?
+(Vedabase)

 Text 32

-If my son lost from the maternity room were alive some where, He'd be of the same age and appearance.
+If the son I lost, who was taken from the maternity room, were alive somewhere, He would be of the same age and appearance!

-If my lost son, who was kidnapped from the maternity room, were still alive somewhere, He would be of the same age and appearance as this young man.
+If my son lost from the maternity room were alive somewhere, He'd be of the same age and appearance!
+(Vedabase)

 Text 33